 Happy Spring!
 It’s that time of year in Northwest Florida where we start to see pollen on everything: cars, driveways, windows, and just about every surface you can imagine.

-That also means your solar PV system might be looking a little dusty these days.
+That also means your solar power system might be looking a little dusty these days.
 But should you be cleaning your solar panels?

 Is cleaning my solar panels necessary?